evgenyneu/evgenii.com/blog/_posts/2017-06-27-how-to-reduce-your-energy-consumption.md

 tags: science
 ---

 The following is a list of things each of us can do to reduce our energy consumption.
-It's based mostly on the The Great Courses lectures [The Science of Energy: Resources and Power Explained](http://www.thegreatcourses.com/courses/the-science-of-energy-resources-and-power-explained.html) by Professor Michael E. Wysession.
+It's based mostly on excellent The Great Courses lectures [The Science of Energy: Resources and Power Explained](http://www.thegreatcourses.com/courses/the-science-of-energy-resources-and-power-explained.html) by Professor Michael E. Wysession.

 ## Consumption